BACK TO HOME PAGE BACK TO SITE MAP CONTACT DAVID

 Sammy Thomas

 Trademark cigar and a great Northern accent in a similar style to Charlie Williams but with a different cheeky personality that had people in stitches.
+I understand that Sammy passed away in 2010 so another great 'turn' has left the stage.

 The DeMilles